 In South Kensington you can admire beautiful and diverse architecture and stroll in peace and quietness among lovely cottages.
 You’ll also see a black elephant in a front garden, main office of the Royal British Society of Sculptors and enjoy some of the cutest mews in London.
-I’ve discovered that within few days of slow and prayerful walks around the area.

 When I lived in London I used to come to South Kensington at least once a week to church.
 Some weeks I would even be there twice or thrice – for mid-week Bible study and Alpha course.
 The mid-week group was always finishing late, so I would head home straight after the meeting.
 On Sundays the area is so busy that I never really wanted to stick around.
 Besides, I never knew where to start exploring.
 I thought that wherever I would’ve gone, I would only see pretty and very expensive houses, so I ended up leaving it ‘for the future’.

 However, I always felt that there was something about the area – more than the famous sites and restaurants.
 I wanted to get under the surface, so I was very glad when recently I got an opportunity to do so.
 As I was volunteering at Leadership Conference I used nearly every break between sessions I was interpreting, to explore very slowly all that South Kensington has to offer.
 I discovered different interesting places within a few days of slow and prayerful walks around the area.
 I was so happy with the results that I’ve decided to share them with you in this post.
 I hope you get inspired.

 Get the essence of this walk in a printable file.
 Download In Brief_South Ken